grenade-inspector0/R6-AFK-Bot/README.md

 # Credits
 - [Verybannable](https://github.com/VeryBannable)
     - The original code that this project was based upon.
-I ended editing / removing most of his code, but it's his base code at the heart, so he deserves some credit.
+I ended up editing / removing most of his code, but it's his base code at the heart, so he deserves some credit.
 - [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki)
     - The backbone of this project, used for the state detection of the R6 AFK Bot.